evmcnb/quartz/content/Lower Limb Vascular Exam.md

 - Ulceration, trauma, which the patient might not be complaining about due to [[Diabetes Mellitus]] neuropathy
 - Varicose veins
 - Missing digits
-- Check in-between toes and back of legs for fungal infections/ulcers
+- Check **in-between toes** and back of legs for fungal infections/ulcers
-- trophic skins changes: hair loss, discoloured skin, dry skin, thickened nails
+- Trophic skins changes: hair loss, discoloured skin, dry skin, thickened nails

-#### 6 Ps of acute limb ischaemia
+>[!tip] 6 Ps of acute limb ischaemia
-- Pale
+>- Pale
-- Pulseless
+>- Pulseless
-- Painful
+>- Painful
-- Paralysed
+>- Paralysed
-- Paraesthetic
+>- Paraesthetic
-- Perishingly cold
+>- Perishingly cold

 ## Palpation & Auscultation

+##### Assess temperature and sensation
+- Using back of hand, start at toes and compare each side - starting at groin feel down
+- Ask the patient to close their eyes and use light touch to assess for any sensory deficit

 ##### Capillary Refill time
 - Apply 5 seconds of pressure onto finger and release